How to Fix a Squeaky Door: Simple Steps and the Best Lubricants

 Simple ways to fix a squeaky door

-Be careful not to overspray, as lubricant can drip and make a mess, so keep a rag or paper towel handy to catch any excess and wipe down the hinge and surrounding area to avoid staining your door or floor—carpets and hardwood can easily get marked if you’re not cautious.
-Fixing a squeaky door with lubricant is effective because it reduces the friction between the metal parts of the hinge, silencing the noise quickly, and this simple application can make a big difference in just a few minutes, setting you up for a final test to ensure the squeak is gone.
+Keep a rag or paper towel handy to catch any excess and wipe down the hinge and surrounding area to prevent staining your door or floor.
+Using lubricant is a simple way to fix a squeaky door because it reduces friction between the metal parts, quickly silencing the noise.
+This simple application can make a big difference in minutes, leading to the final test to ensure the squeaky door is quiet

 Step 3: Test the squeaky Door and Clean Up